PX4/PX4-user_guide/en/config/safety.md

 A return switch can be used to immediately engage [Return mode](../flight_modes/return.md).

-## Arming/Disarming Safety Settings
+## Arming/Disarming Settings

-The [commander module](../advanced_config/parameter_reference.html#commander) has a number of parameters prefixed with `COM_ARM` that configure whether the vehicle can arm at all, and under what conditions (note that some parameters named with the prefix `COM_ARM` are used to arm other systems).
+The [commander module](../advanced_config/parameter_reference.md#commander) has a number of parameters prefixed with `COM_ARM` that configure whether the vehicle can arm at all, and under what conditions (note that some parameters named with the prefix `COM_ARM` are used to arm other systems).
 Parameters prefixed with `COM_DISARM_` affect disarming behaviour.

-### Auto-disarming Timeouts
+### Auto-Disarming Timeouts

 You can set timeouts to automatically disarm a vehicle if it is too slow to takeoff, and/or after landing (disarming the vehicle removes power to the motors, so the propellers won't spin).